 Since getting to Europe four weeks ago, I’ve visited three countries and seven cities.

-Though this traveling was a new experience for me, I feel like somewhat of a pro navigating new places.
+Though this traveling was a new experience for me, after a month here, I feel like somewhat of a pro at navigating new places.
 I’ve been the go to navigator and somehow always manage to figure out how to get us home, even when I’m five drinks in.
 The one thing I haven’t managed to get used to, aside from the traffic driving on the wrong side of the road, is the amount of homeless and poor people I’ve seen in and out of London.

 From Italy to France to Dover and Brighton, everywhere you go, there’s frail, pleading people trying to survive.
 And it absolutely breaks my heart.